The Foreign Agricultural Service (FAS) links U.S. agriculture to the world to enhance export opportunities and global food security.

 FAS expands and maintains access to foreign markets for U.S. agricultural products by removing trade barriers and enforcing U.S. rights under existing trade agreements.
 FAS works with foreign governments, international organizations, and the Office of the U.S. Trade Representative to establish international standards and rules to improve accountability and predictability for agricultural trade.

 FAS leads USDA’s efforts to help developing countries improve their agricultural systems and build their trade capacity.
 FAS also partners with the U.S. Agency for International Development to administer U.S. food aid programs, helping people in need around the world.
-FAS’s non-emergency food aid programs help meet recipients’ nutritional needs and also support agricultural development and education.
+FAS’s non-emergency food assistance programs help meet recipients’ nutritional needs and also support agricultural development and education.